Research and Development

-Lincolnshire Community Health Services NHS Trust Research team is committed to taking part in health research, aimed at improving patient care, developing better treatments and increasing our understanding of disease.
-Our role is to support GP practices by facilitating studies that have been accepted onto the Clinical Research Network portfolio and are being run throughout Lincolnshire.
+Lincolnshire Community Health Services NHS Trust (LCHS) Research team is committed to taking part in health research, aimed at improving patient care, developing better treatments and increasing our understanding of disease.
+Our role is to support GP practices and LCHS colleagues by facilitating research studies across Lincolnshire that are either:

 - To increase the opportunities for people of Lincolnshire to become involved in research.

 - Improving the health and wellbeing of people in Lincolnshire through engaging in high quality research.

 LCHS is involved in different types of health research studies, such as:

 - Clinical trials that investigate a drug, surgery, or medical device in healthy volunteers or people who have a specific disease.

 - Genetic studies that find the role of our genes in different diseases.

 - Behavioural studies that test how people act in different circumstances.

 - Observational studies involve a group of people is observed for many years.